When Remodeling an Old House, Which Features Should You Keep?

-1) The Floor Plan.
-In older houses, the flow between the principal living spaces is usually quite logical.
-The interrelationship between the main entrance, the parlor, the kitchen, and the secondary entrance typically is practical and workable.
-In some homes, later additions changed the patterns of use (often confusing rather than clarifying things).
-If possible, retain the floor plan at least in the original portion of the house.
-In some cases, that may even mean restoring elements removed by previous remodelers.
-For example, in the early seventies, no one wanted a dining room, so the trend was to open them up to adjoining food preparation areas in order to create “country kitchens” or other multiple-use spaces.
+In older houses, the flow between the principal living spaces is usually quite logical, with a practical relationship between the main entrance, the parlor, the kitchen, and the secondary entrance.
+In some homes, later additions changed this flow, often confusing things.
+If possible, respect your home’s floor plan. at least in the original portion of the house.
+This may mean restoring elements removed by previous owners.
+For example, in the 1970s, as open plans became the norm, food preparation and dining areas were opened up to create country kitchens, “great rooms,” or other multiple-use spaces.
 As a result, discrete dining rooms waned in popularity.
 Today, however, the dining room is back, and it’s worth reintegrating into your floor plan if previous renovations removed it.
 In general, avoid ripping up an original floor plan in your older home.
-At first glance, it may not seem flexible enough to allow for your planned renovations and a wholesale rearrangement may seem necessary.
-Try looking again.
+At first glance, it may not seem flexible enough to allow for your intended renovations, but take a breath and think again.

-2) Staircases.
 As the cost of quality craftsmanship has soared, the quality and character of the typical staircase have plummeted.
-If your stairway(s) have original balusters, rails, and newel posts, restore them.
-Strip them if they’re of hardwoods or so coated with paint that turnings, panels, or other details are no longer crisp.
-Find ways to stabilize them (if necessary) that don’t detract from their appearance.
-Badly worn treads can usually be replaced without too much difficulty, but be sure the details are restored, too, such as the nosing returns (that’s where the rounded edge continues around the open end of the tread) New balusters to replace broken or missing ones can be milled surprisingly inexpensively if you shop around.
-Staircases are key design elements in a house, and well worth extra dollars to conserve and restore them.
+If your stairways have original balusters, rails, and newel posts, restore rather than replace them.
+Strip them if they’re crafted of hardwoods or so coated with paint that turnings, panels, or other details are no longer crisp.
+If they need to be stabilized, find ways of doing this that won’t detract from their appearance.
+Badly worn treads can usually be replaced without too much difficulty, but be sure the details are restored, too, such as the nosing returns (the rounded edges that extend beyond the risers).
+New balusters to replace broken or missing ones can be milled surprisingly inexpensively if you shop around.
+Staircases are key design elements in a house and well worth the extra dollars necessary to preserve and restore them.

-3) Woodwork.
-Up until the years after World War II, when sleeker, more modern styles took hold, moldings remained important design elements even in unassuming houses.
+Up until the years after World War II, when sleeker, more modern styles took hold, moldings remained important design elements, even in unassuming houses.
 Baseboards and casings around the windows and doors were made of wide stock, often with applied moldings to add shadow lines and a bolder, three-dimensional effect.
-Particularly in the late nineteenth century, cornices were heavy and dramatic.
-Save all that you can of the original woodwork is intact, save all that you can, including any early paneling, built-in casework, spindle work, and other decorative wood treatments.
-Think of such wooden elements as worthy of restoration, but also as a source of inspiration.
-If your plan involves new elements such as windows, doors, or cabinets, try to replicate existing details.
-Using existing quality work as a source for new detailing will help give the new space a feeling that it is of-a-piece with the existing house.
+Particularly in the late 19th century, cornices were heavy and dramatic.
+If you’re lucky enough to have a house where the original woodwork is intact, save all that you can, including any early paneling, built-in casework, spindle work, and other decorative components.
+While you’re at it, draw on them for inspiration.
+If your renovation involves adding windows, doors, cabinets, or other elements, incorporate details from the existing woodwork to make the new space more of a piece with the existing house.

-4) Plaster Surfaces.
 Save original plaster where possible.
 New drywall lacks the strength, durability, soundproofing, and character of traditional plaster.
-Many techniques have been developed to preserve old plaster walls and ceilings, including special plaster washers that can reattach and stabilize loose and cracking plaster.
+Many techniques have been developed to preserve old plaster walls and ceilings, including special washers that can reattach and stabilize loose and cracking plaster.
 You may want to tackle small repairs on your own, but remember that plastering is skilled work.
 For larger and more complicated jobs, consult an old house remodeling contractor.

-7) Doors.
 As with windows and other details, try to save original doors.
-Doors removed in one part of the house can be reused elsewhere.
-If you need additional doors, you can find similar styles at architectural salvage – they don’t have to be identical, but if they resemble the originals, they won’t seem out of place.
-The hold-on-to-the-original notion applies to exterior doors, too.
-Replacing a paneled front door that shows the wear and tear of many years may seem like just the right thing to do to save energy and tighten up the house, you may be tempted to replace a worn-looking paneled front door.
-Unfortunately, many of today’s replacement doors, sometimes made of steel, often with faux graining stamped into the sheet metal – look like the architectural equivalent of a black eye.
-Think first about restoring the original door or, at least, finding a replacement in the same spirit as the original.
+Remember that doors removed in one part of the house can be reused elsewhere.
+If you need additional doors, you can find similar styles at architectural salvage.
+They don’t have to be identical, but if they resemble the originals, they won’t seem out of place.
+This hold-on-to-the-original approach applies to exterior doors too.
+In the quest to save energy and tighten up the house, you may be tempted to replace a worn-looking paneled front door.
+Unfortunately, many of today’s replacement doors, sometimes made of steel, often stamped with faux graining, look like the architectural equivalent of a black eye.
+Try to restore the original door, or at least find a replacement that retains the same spirit.